lugu/qiloop/doc/NOTES.md

 #### Methods

-Here is a list of the specific method offerred by the service
+Here is a list of the specific method offered by the service
 directory:

 - 100: `service(str) ServiceInfo`: associate the name of a service